No additional anti-cheat in required for official matches.

 Decks may not be altered during the game.
 Entering the ‘My Collection’ tab could result in penalties.

-Any 3rd party application, such as deck tracking software, are not permitted at any point during official play.
-The use of 3rd party applications to assist in gameplay in any way may be considered cheating.
+Any 3rd party services such as deck tracking software, mulligan guides, or decklists are not permitted for use in official matches.
+The use of such services are considered cheating.

 All player’s decks must be in the ‘Standard’ format.